 - The total number of each type of atom is conserved, and thus the mass does not change.

 - Each sense receptor responds to different inputs (electromagnetic, mechanical, chemical), transmitting them as signals that travel along nerve cells to the brain.
 The signals are then processed in the brain, resulting in immediate behaviors or memories.

 Disciplinary Core Ideas are reproduced verbatim from A Framework for K-12 Science Education: Practices, Crosscutting Concepts, and Core Ideas.
 DOI: https://doi.org/10.17226/13165.
 National Research Council; Division of Behavioral and Social Sciences and Education; Board on Science Education; Committee on a Conceptual Framework for New K-12 Science Education Standards.
 National Academies Press, Washington, DC.
 This material may be reproduced and used by other parties with this attribution.
 If the original material is altered in any way, the attribution must state that the material is adapted from the original.

 While this unit engages students in multiple SEPs across the lesson level performance expectations for all the lessons in the unit, there are three focal practices that this unit targets to support students’ development in a learning progression across the 7th grade year for the SEPs.
 These are:

 In addition, there are two supporting practices that students will utilize over the course of the unit.
 These practices are two that students have developed over the course of 6th grade in the OpenSciEd sequence and will be used as supporting practices in this unit:

 - Developing and Using Models

 - Planning and Carrying Out Investigations

-While this unit engages students in multiple CCCs across the lesson level performance expectations for all the lessons in the unit, there are four focal practices that this unit targets to help support students’ development in a learning progression across the 6th grade year in CCCs.
+While this unit engages students in multiple CCCs across the lesson level performance expectations for all the lessons in the unit, there are three focal practices that this unit targets to help support students’ development in a learning progression.
 These are:

 - Scale, Proportion, and Quantity